apauley/apauley.github.io/_posts/2015-04-19-what-is-the-essence-of-quality-code.md

 ---

 Are you a good programmer?
 How do you know?
 The definition of "good code" is probably very subjective, but maybe it can be helpful to try and define some less-subjective criteria for discerning between good code (a.k.a "my code") and the terrible excuses for code I have to wade through every day (a.k.a "my code from the month before").

-Here are some of the criteria for code quality that I value.
+The primary criteria for code quality that I currently value amounts to:

+  1. Correctness
+  1. Elegance and Simplicity
+  1. Reliability and Predictability
+  1. Speed and Efficiency

 ## Correctness